millerbros/local-ai-stack/README.md

 - A domain name (for SSL/TLS certificates)
 - Linode DNS (for automatic SSL certificate management)
     - Other DNS providers are available.
 Please see https://doc.traefik.io/traefik/https/acme/#providers for more details.
-- NVIDIA GPU (for Ollama/ComfyUI GPU acceleration)
+- NVIDIA GPU (for Ollama GPU acceleration)
 - NVIDIA Container Toolkit installed

 ## Project Structure